Financial Year – 1 January – 31 December Currency – Euro (EUR)

 Beyond the income tax imposed on net incomes earned by individuals, a special solidarity contribution applies to all incomes earned on or after 01 January 2016 as follows:

 Next 25,00044–Next 25,00044–

 In an effort to remove the austerity measures adopted during the financial crisis, and especially for the tax year 2020, Greece has abolished the special solidarity contribution for all types of income other than employment income and income from pensions.

-Furthermore, especially for the tax year 2021, the special solidarity contribution is abolished for income from employment in the private sector.
-Currently, several alternatives are being elaborated by the Independent Authority for Revenues so that such contributions can be completely abolished.
+Furthermore, especially for the tax year 2021, the special solidarity contribution is abolished for income from employment in the private sector while currently the exemption expanded to include all other incomes earned from private individuals like rents, business profits, capital gains, dividends etc. Currently, several alternatives are being elaborated by the Independent Authority for Revenues so that such contributions can be completely abolished.

 B. Sales and Other Taxes

 VAT is the most common indirect tax and is applicable to all supplies of goods and services.